aodn/aws-wps/README.md

 - ```request-handler```  a maven sub-module to build the lambda deployment package for the request handler
 - ```aggregation-worker``` a maven sub-module to build the docker image for the aggregation worker.
 - ```job-status-service``` a maven sub-module to build the lambda deployment package for the job status service
+- ```lambda``` the output directory for lambda function build.
+These zip files need to push to the aws
-- ```integration-tests``` a maven project that can be used to integration test a deployed AWS/WPS instance at a location specified by the WPS_ENDPOINT environment variable
+- ```integration-tests``` a maven project that can be used to integration test a deployed AWS/WPS instance at a location specified by the WPS_ENDPOINT environment variable, that means you need to run the stack deploy.
 - ```requests``` contains a demo request that can be submitted to a deployed AWS/WPS instance
 - ```wps-cloudformation-template.yaml``` a cloud formation template for creating AWS components of the AWS/WPS instance

 ## Supported aggregation processes